 CROSSGUARD

-Team Lead - David Tutunzhiu
+Team Lead - Cassandra "Cassie" Phoenix

 Project Overview

 CROSSGUARD is the SHC composite manufacturing project.
-The purpose is to create rocket airframes, airfoils, support rods, and more with a variety of layup processes.
+The purpose is to create rocket airframes, airfoils, support rods, and more with a variety of processes.
 The team plans to document each of the processes in order for the knowledge to be passed down to new members in the future.

 Interested?